MLHale/GenCyber-web-content/day1/github-primer.md

 This time the modified files are staged for a commit and appear in green.

 Now before we commit/save these files into our repository.
-We want to make sure that the author details in your local computer are configured.
+We want to make sure that the author details in your Ubuntu Desktop OS VM are configured.
 Keep them the same as your details on Github.com.
 Use the following commands to set these for all your local repositories.

 ![gitconfig](../img/primer/gitconfig.png)